Backpacker Tax And What Does It Mean For You

 CHAT WITH A FRIENDLY ITP TAX ACCOUNTANT TODAY

-Using a tax agent is more straightforward and less stressful than completing a tax return yourself and submitting it directly to the ATO.
-Tax agents are experts who are up-to-date on the latest tax laws, including any specific rules that apply to working holiday makers.
+While you can fire up a tax calculator and then lodge your tax return directly with the ATO, using a tax agent is more straightforward and less stressful.
+The best tax agents up-to-date on the latest tax laws, including any specific rules that apply to backpackers and working holiday makers.

-Tax agents will ensure you claim all of the deductions you’re entitled to in order to minimize your tax liability.
-As a working holiday maker, you may be eligible for deductions related to your travel expenses within Australia such as accommodation costs, and other work-related outlays.
-A tax agent can help you identify and correctly report all of these deductions.
+ITP’s tax agents will go the extra mile, ensuring you claim every deduction you can.
+This can drastically reduce your tax liability and increase the refund you get back.
+As a working holiday maker, you can often claim deductions related to your travel expenses within Australia, including certain accommodation costs and other work-related outlays.
+Your tax agent will help you identify and correctly report all of these deductions.

 Tax agents can also advise you on any complications related to your working holiday maker status.
-This includes ensuring the correct amount of income tax has been withheld from your paychecks and providing guidance on maintaining your residency status for tax purposes.
+This includes ensuring the ATO has withheld the correct amount of income tax from your paychecks and providing guidance on maintaining your residency status for tax purposes.

-If you earn less than $45,000 and have had 15% tax deducted from all your income and you don’t wish to claim any tax deductions, you are not required to lodge a tax return as a working holiday maker.
-This is because the correct amount of tax has been paid a no adjustments will be necessary.
+If you earn less than $45,000, have had 15% tax deducted from all your income, and you don’t wish to claim any tax deductions, you are not required to lodge a tax return as a working holiday maker.
+This is because the correct amount of tax has been paid, so no adjustments will be necessary.

 Working Holiday Maker Tax Deductions